Air Force School, Coimbatore

 Air Force School (Coimbatore) was set up to provide education to the children of the Indian Air Force (IAF) personnel.

 The school is an unaided private co-educational institute affiliated to the Central Board of Secondary Education (CBSE).
 It is a day school for the students in the age group 3 1/2 to 15.
 It has classes from Kindergarten to Class X.

 Its motto is विद्या ददाति विनयम् (vidyā dadāti vinayam), which is Sanskrit for "knowledge gives education".

 Foundation

 Air Force School Coimbatore was founded by the Air Officer Commanding-in-Chief of Training Command, IAF.
-It was established in a temporary building with the aim of providing comprehensive education to the children of Officers and Airmen of the Indian Air Force.
+The school was established in a temporary building with the aim of providing comprehensive education to the children of Officers and Airmen of the Indian Air Force.
 The school got its permanent building in Red Fields Coimbatore-641018.

 Air Force School, Red Fields, Coimbatore is run by the IAF Educational and Cultural Society.

 Although the school was established primarily for the benefit of children belonging to IAF personnel, it has been always open to the wards of Army and Navy personnel, as well as to civilians.